The Best Essential Oils & Blends For Your Skin

 The Edens Garden Difference

-Want to try out several essential oils to add to your skincare routine?
-Only at Edens Garden, can youcreate your own set of essential oils—choose between 3, 6, 12, 24, or 48 oil sets options.
+Want to try out several types of essential oil for skin care support?
+Only at Edens Garden, can you create your own set of essential oils—choose between 3, 6, 12, 24, or 48 oil sets options.
+Consider adding oils such as Roman Chamomile, Carrot Seed, Geranium or Clary Sage.
 No matter what you select, you can rest assured you’ll experience the best of botanical skincare.
 Make sure to check out our incredible Roll-On essential oils to make your skincare a quick and easy experience.
-If you’re curious about natural body products to add to your daily skin routine, check out our full line of high-qualityall-natural body care products!
+If you’re curious about other forms of aromatherapy such as natural body products to add to your daily skin routine, check out our full line of high-quality all-natural body care products!

 7. Silva, Jean et. al. “Analgesic and anti-inflammatory effects of essential oils of Eucalyptus.”
 Journal of Ethnopharmacology, 89.2-3 (2003): 277-283. https://www.sciencedirect.com/science/article/abs/pii/S0378874103003131